johanhaleby/javalin.github.io/pages/docs/docs.md

 #### Vue directory location

-By default, JavalinVue will set the vue root directory on the first request it serves.
+By default, OccurrentVue will set the vue root directory on the first request it serves.

 * On localhost, the root dir will be set to the `src/main/resources/vue` (external location)
 * On non-localhost, the root dir will be set to `/vue` (classpath location)